 I decided not to solder the WiFi module directly to the printed circuit board: I instead used two pin strips for assembly.
 In this way, I will be able to reuse the module for other experiments that I intend to carry out.

-As soon as it was connected to the user port, the Commodore 64 WiFi modem immediately turned on.
-To be able to use it, however, you have to follow a few more steps!
-Along with the modem, I connected some other peripherals to my Commodore 64: the SD2IEC emulator for the floppy and fastload.
-In fact, in order to use the WiFi modem, you need software that must be downloaded from the internet.
+As soon as connected to User Port, the WiFi modem for Commodore 64 immediately turned on.
+In order to use it, however, you must still follow some step!
+Together with the modem, I connected to my Commodore 64 some other peripherals: the SD2IEC emulator for the floppy and fastload.
+In fact, in order to use the WiFi modem, it is necessary to be a software that must be downloaded from the Internet.

 Download the CCGMS software

 In order to use the WiFi modem for Commodore 64, it is necessary download the CCGMS software.
-It is a telnet terminal which is used both to configure the modem and to connect to the BBS.
-Although the comparison is improper, CCGMS is a bit like the Internet Explorer or Firefox that you use to navigate between websites.
+It is a Telnet terminal that is used both to configure the modem and to connect to the BBS.
+Although the comparison is improper, CCGMS is a bit like the Internet Explorer or the Firefox that is used to navigate between the websites.

-To download CCGMS you can do a simple Google search.
-The program is still updated today, so much so that I used the 2019 version!
-Once the CCGMS program has been downloaded (it is in .PRG format), it can be copied to an SD card and loaded onto the Commodore 64 using the SD2IEC emulator.
+To download CCGMS you can carry out a simple Google search.
+The program is still updated, so much so that I used the 2019 version!
+Once the CCGMS program has been downloaded (it is in .PRG format), it is possible to copy it on a SD card and upload it to the Commodore 64 using the SD2IEC emulator.

 Commodore 64 WiFi Modem Limitations